 This report is completed annually by the Pacific Lutheran University Campus Safety Department.
 We urge members of the university community to use this report as a guide for safe practices on and off campus.
-This report was released on Tuesday, October 1st, 2024.
-The information in this report is considered to include current policies for the 2024-2025 school year.
-Crime data from the 2021, 2022, & 2023 calendar is included in the report.
+This report was released on Wednesday, October 1st, 2025.
+The information in this report references current policies for the 2025-2026 school year.
+Crime data from the 2022, 2023, & 2024 calendar year is included in the report.
 The university generates an email to every enrolled student and current employee on an annual basis notifying them that the report is available to be viewed.
 For prospective students, members of the community, and others, the Annual Security and Fire Safety Report is available online at www.plu.edu/campus-safety/annual-report.
 Copies of the report can also be obtained from the PLU Campus Safety department located at 12501 Park Ave.
 S Tacoma, WA, 98447.

 This publication is intended to provide you with information on educational programs, safety practices, crime statistics, and policies regarding the reporting of emergencies and emergency preparedness, response, and recovery procedures.
 It is the primary objective of Campus Safety to work collaboratively with campus community members.
 From these collaborative efforts, we can continually enhance the safety measures that would promote a positive and safe campus environment.
 In addition, we can create opportunities for community members to work, study and live within a comfortable, personal, and professional community within a community.
-Should you have any questions, comments, or suggestions regarding the information contained in this publication or any related Campus Safety policies, procedures, or operations, please contact the Executive Director of Campus Safety & Emergency Management at 253-535-8787 or email campussafety@plu.edu.
+Should you have any questions, comments, or suggestions regarding the information contained in this publication or any related Campus Safety policies, procedures, or operations, please contact the Executive Director of Campus Safety & Emergency Management at 253-535-7441 or email campussafety@plu.edu.